KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/alignment_dup_marking/alignment_dupMark.md

 date: "16/03/2020"
 ---

+## IMPORTANT: the paths to files and directories in this workshop are only examples.
+You will need use your own so please try not to copy and paste the commands but write them yourself matching the correct locations on your computer

 ## Learning Objectives:

 * Understanding the alignment method BWA utilizes to align sequence reads to the reference genome